 i = Inflation

-This concludes the topic on the Real Interest Rate formula, which is a very important concept for calculating the inflation adjusted actual rate of interest for lenders and borrowers in an economy.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concludes the topic on the real interest rate formula, which is a very important concept for calculating the inflation adjusted actual rate of interest for lenders and borrowers in an economy.
+To read more such interesting concepts on economics for class 12, stay tuned to our website.